kwallabear/OT-NodeWatch/docker_check/README.md

-bid_check.sh
+docker_check.sh

-This script checks the docker logs at a user-settable interval (default 15 minutes).
+This script checks that the "otnode" container is running at a user-settable interval (default 5 minutes).

-It counts the number of times "Accepting" (which appears when the node is bidding on jobs) is present in the logs.
-If that number is 1 or more it does nothing as that means your node is bidding properly.

-If it doesn't appear (equals zero) then it send a telegram message.
+If its not running then it send a telegram message.

 This script uses the config.sh file in /root/OT-Nodewatch.
 If this is already set for another script in OT-NodeWatch then you're good to go.